 The University of Vermont freshman and Lightning prospect holds the scoring lead for his team.

-The weekly Prospect Spotlight feature returns for the 2016-17 season on TampaBayLightning.com.
-Each week, fans will be able to catch up on how their favorite prospects are performing and progressing throughout the season.
+The Prospect Spotlight feature returns for the 2016-17 season on TampaBayLightning.com.
+Fans will be able to catch up on how their favorite prospects are performing and progressing throughout the season.